 Cut off this part with a sharp knife.
 Do not use scissors because they crush the fine tree limb.
-Strip or cut off any leaves on the lower half and place the cutting with a GARDENA Planter (skewer) into the soil.
+Strip or cut off any leaves on the lower half and place the cutting into the soil.
 It does not matter if it is potting compost or conventional soil.